Tuesday, October 21, 2014

 Only go to houses where the lights are on.

 Carry a flashlight if trick-or-treating after daylight hours.

 Set a time for older children to return home and send a cell phone with them in case of emergency.

 Provide kids with a healthy meal before they go trick-or-treating.
 They will be less tempted to sample the candy en-route.

 Check all candy.
 Dispose of any candy with an open wrapper or other suspicious appearance.

 In addition to the above suggestions, I encourage you to teach your children basic safety

 knowledge.
-Common sense tells adults to look both ways before crossing the street, but eager kids on Halloween night may forget this basic safety rule.
-Also, it's good to remind children that although Halloween is a fun, exciting holiday, they still need to remember their manners and always say “thank you” when accepting candy.
+Common sense tells adults to look both ways before crossing the street, but eager kids may forget this basic safety rule.
+Also, it's good to remind children that although trick-or-treating is fun, they still need to remember their manners and always say “thank you” when accepting candy.